-We are committed to inclusiveness, lifelong learning and cultural enthusiasm.
+We are committed to inclusiveness, lifelong learning, and cultural enthusiasm.

-We promote diversity and inclusiveness by offering a wide range of social events, language learning opportunities and examination services.
+We promote diversity and inclusiveness by offering a wide range of social events, language learning opportunities, and examination services.

+Finnbrit is an independent non-profit organisation with a heritage of almost 100 years.
 The objective of all Finnbrit services in the Action Plan is to improve cross-cultural understanding and collaboration.